Skip to main content

 ChatGPT struggles to report the time in chat, yet can embed the date easily

-ChatGPT can spin a paragraph about Shakespeare, explain quantum mechanics, or draft a marketing email in seconds, yet it stumbles when asked for the exact minute.
-Users have reported that the model repeatedly offers generic time‑of‑day answers or refuses outright, even though the same underlying system can pull the current calendar date with ease.
-A recent glimpse at a leaked system prompt suggests the date is baked into the conversation starter, giving the model a reliable reference point from the get‑go.
+ChatGPT can whip up a Shakespeare-style paragraph, break down quantum mechanics, or draft a marketing email in a flash, but ask it for the exact minute and it usually trips up.
+Some users say the model keeps giving vague “morning” or “afternoon” answers, or just refuses outright, even though the same system can pull today’s calendar date without a hitch.
+A leaked system prompt hints that the date is baked into the conversation starter, giving the model a solid reference point right away.

-The discrepancy raises a simple but nagging question: why does a tool that can embed today’s date struggle to announce that it’s 5:45 PM right now?
-The answer, according to engineers, hinges on how the model’s prompt architecture treats dynamic versus static information.
-While the date can sit in a static prompt, the ticking clock requires a live feed that the current setup doesn’t provide.
+That makes you wonder: why does a tool that can embed today’s date struggle to say “It’s 5:45 PM” right now?
+Engineers say it comes down to how the prompt architecture handles static versus dynamic info.
+The date can sit in a static prompt, but a ticking clock needs a live feed that the current setup doesn’t have.

 "If we're having a conversation, and then somebody, every so often, was popping in and saying, 'It's 5:45.'
 'It's 5:46 now.'"
 By contrast, something like the date is relatively easy to include in a system prompt at the start of a chat -- which one apparent ChatGPT system prompt leak seems to show.
 ChatGPT users can tell the time without too much fuss by asking the chatbot specifically to search for it.
 (Some other chatbots, like Google Gemini, will automatically search for the time.)
 You can also use an open-source model context protocol to connect an AI application to your data.